MicheleBianchi02/MoneyTracker/docs/backend_documentation.md

      withdrawn currencies, a deprecation date is estimated.
 Using these information and also the one present in the list defined above, all currencies are saved in the currencies table of the database (the deprecation date and wheter it is active or not is also saved in the same table).
-The startup date is saved in the app_config table under the key `deprecation_check_date` (variable called `DEPRECATION_CHECK_DATE_CONFIG_NAME`).
+The startup date is saved in the app_setting table under the key `deprecation_check_date` (variable called `DEPRECATION_CHECK_DATE_CONFIG_NAME`).
 Then, with the same returned data, the exchange rate present in the database from an arbitrary date (at the moment it is the first day of the startup year) until the startup date are saved in the database (only for the active currencies in that period).
 For currencies deprecated within that period, exchange rate from the starting date until the deprecation date will be saved.
-At the end, that starting date is saved inside the app_config table of the database under the key: `continuous_exchange_rate_start_date` (variable called `EXC_DATE_CONFIG_NAME`).
+At the end, that starting date is saved inside the app_setting table of the database under the key: `continuous_exchange_rate_start_date` (variable called `EXC_DATE_CONFIG_NAME`).

    - **Offline**.
 In this case the API request will fail.
 Since no information is known on the currency state, the list defined above is used.
 Even if there would be any withdrawn currency, the currency list is saved in the currencies table of the database.
-The difference is that the startup date is not saved inside the app_config table of the database under the key `deprecation_check_date` (see later for the reason).
+The difference is that the startup date is not saved inside the app_setting table of the database under the key `deprecation_check_date` (see later for the reason).
      Then, a starting date is still defined (as above) and the exchange rate for all active currencies are saved in the db with a value of 1 (or an estimation of that value if present in the list defined before).
 All those rates will have the `is_updated` parameter set to False.
-As before, the starting date is saved in app_config table under the key `continuous_exchange_rate_start_date`.
+As before, the starting date is saved in app_setting table under the key `continuous_exchange_rate_start_date`.

 2. For all other startup different functions are called.
    - First the value of `deprecation_check_date` is taken from the database.
 If nothing is found or the date is too old (30 or more days in the past) the deprecation check is done again.
 If the connection is not present, nothing is done.